This post may contain affiliate links. Read my whole disclosure here.

 Here are two ideas that I like for adding more joy to breakfast time:

-– Making a habit for all of the family members to answer the question “What would be the one thing that you hope to do today that will make you happy?”.
+– Making a habit for all of the family members to answer the question, “What would be the one thing that you hope to do today that will make you happy?”.
 These answers are a great way to have an optimistic start of the day.
 And you can also follow up on this at dinner to see how everyone’s day went.

 – Preparing a sticky note for the child to discover on the table, near to their plate.
-It can be a short nice message or a funny drawing that will make the child smile.
+It can be a nice short message or a funny drawing that will make the child smile.

 During busy days you’ll most probably spend some time in traffic or walking from one place to another.
 That time can be the perfect moment to connect with your child!
 Instead of listening to music or talking on the phone, turn off all other distractions and focus on the child.

 You can talk about their favorite topics, ask them about their friends, or tell them about your plans for the day (or how your day went).
-If you want to make things more fun you can sing together silly songs in the car.
+If you want to make things more fun, you can sing together silly songs in the car.
 Or create a story by taking turns and adding one phrase to it.

-If you walk or use the public transportation, there are also some attention games that you can try.
+If you walk or use public transportation, there are also some attention games that you can try.
 Like “who spots more people wearing jeans” or “who sees more red cars on the street” and so on.

 If you need to spend a lot of time cooking, you can use some of these ideas to connect with your child: